Muhtar Kent: Early life

 Kent was born in 1952 in New York City, where his father, Necdet Kent, was the consul-general of Turkey.
-After completing high school at Tarsus American College in Mersin, Turkey in 1971, Muhtar Kent went to the UK to study at the University of Hull.
-Subsequently, he earned an MBA degree at Cass Business School, London.
+After completed his middle school education at English High School for Boys in 1968 before graduating from Tarsus American College in Mersin, Turkey, in 1971.
+After finishing high school, he moved to the UK to study at the University of Hull and later earned an MBA degree from Cass Business School in London.

 Professional career

 1978–1999

 Kent found a job at the Coca-Cola Company in Turkey through a newspaper ad in 1978.
 He toured the country in trucks to sell Coca-Cola, and thereby learned its distribution, marketing and logistics systems.

-In 1985, he was promoted to the general manager position of Coca-Cola Turkey and Central Asia, and transferred the headquarters of the company from Izmir to Istanbul.
-Three years later, he was appointed president of the Company's East Central Europe Division, responsible for 23 countries in a region from the Alps to the Himalayas.
+In 1985, he was promoted to the general manager position of Coca-Cola Turkey and Central Asia, and transferred the headquarters of the company from İzmir to Istanbul.
+Three years later, he was appointed president of the company's East Central Europe Division, responsible for 23 countries in a region from the Alps to the Himalayas.
 Living in Vienna, Austria, he served at this post until 1995.

 Promoted further, Muhtar Kent became in 1995 managing director of Coca-Cola Amatil-Europe.
 In two years, he increased the turnover of the company about 50%, which covered bottling operations in 12 European countries.

 1999–2005

 In 1999, Kent left the Coca-Cola Company after 20 years.
 Returning to Turkey, Kent became CEO of Efes Beverage Group at Anadolu Group, the largest local shareholder of the Coca-Cola franchise in Turkey and one of Europe's largest beverage businesses.
 He extended the company's territory from Serbia to Pakistan.

 One issue concerns his personal ethics.
-In 1996, Kent - who's worked for Coke on and off since 1978—was judged guilty of insider trading in civil court in Australia, where he held a senior-level position at Coca-Cola Amatil Ltd., a regional bottler based in Sydney.
+In 1996, Kent was judged guilty of insider trading in civil court in Australia, where he held a senior-level position at Coca-Cola Amatil Ltd., a regional bottler based in Sydney.
 He was required not only to give up the profit he made of $324,000, but also pay $30,000 to cover the cost of an investigation by the Australian Securities Commission.
 Kent has since claimed that his then financial adviser sold short some 100,000 shares of the company on Kent's behalf a mere hours before the profit announcement.
 In the event, the Australian controversy continued to dog him because two years later - in 1998 - Kent resigned from Coca-Cola Amatil-Europe.